NLP Core Skills: 4 days in the New Forest - 14-17 April 2018 - course full - waiting list available

 Do I get a certificate?

-No, we do not issue certificates at the end of NLP Core Skills – which is Module 1 of our NLP Practitioner Programme.
-Nevertheless we do provide everyone with a letter confirming that they have participated in the course.
+No, we do not issue certificates at the end of NLP Core Skills - because this is Module 1 of our NLP Practitioner Programme.
+Nevertheless are happy to provide you with a letter confirming that they have participated in the course.

-And, as members of the Professional Guild of NLP, we do issue NLP Practitioner Certification certificate to those who, by the end of the NLP Practitioner Certification Part 2, have demonstrated an appropriate level of skill and ability to walk the talk of the NLP Attitude.
+We do issue the NLP Practitioner Certification certificate to those who, by the end of the NLP Practitioner Certification Part 2, have demonstrated an appropriate level of skill and ability to walk the talk of the NLP Attitude.

 Can I meet a facilitator before I attend a course?